Data Use Request (DUR) Process

 - Researchers will also read and attest to the N3C Data Use Agreement (DUA) and theN3C Data User Code of Conduct.

 - The institution’s IRB determination letter is required when requesting access to the limited dataset.
 Upload a PDF of the determination letter documenting approval of the research protocol.

-The DUR form requires the following information about your research project:
+The electronic DUR form requires the following information about your research project:

 - Title of research project

 - Project rationale: used by the Data Access Committee (DAC) to assess the level of data (tier) being requested.
 Users should describe the minimum necessary level of data needed to conduct the research.